astro189/Red-Rover-Analyzer-/README.md

 The Mars Rover AI employs a color-based segmentation approach to perform primary segmentation of the Martian soil.
 The following steps outline the process:

-1. **Histogram Equalization:** Utilizing CLAHE to enhance image quality by addressing overexposure.
+1. **Histogram Equalization:** Utilizing CLAHE to enhance image quality by addressing foggy sections of the image.

    <div align="center" style="display: flex; justify-content: space-between;">
         <table>